Hendrixer/fullstack-v2-instructions/lessons/03-db/D-helper.md

-Because next api functions run in a serveless environment, we're going to cache our prisma client and re use it when possible to avoid having too many connections.
+Because Next api functions run in a serveless environment, we're going to cache our prisma client and reuse it when possible to avoid having too many connections.

 In `/lib/db.ts` add this